 For our tests, we include a multitude of emotional datasets from various domains.
 In order to compare results between datasets, we map the categorical labels to a standardised set of names (e. g., anger, happiness, neutral, or sadness).
 We map samples labelled as joy to the category of happiness.
 On the dimensional labels we apply min-max scaling to scale them to the range of [0,1].
+If a dataset has enough speakers and data points, but does not contain a test split, we define one.
+This allows to include corresponding datasets in training, if desired.

-The Crowd-sourced Emotional Multimodal Actors Dataset (CREMA-D) [21] is a dataset containing 7,442 samples from 91 actors (48 female, 43 male) between the ages of 20 and 74 years from various races and ethnicities.
-The actors were tasked to portray a selection of 12 English sentences in different emotions (anger, disgust, fear, happiness, neutral, and sadness) in varying levels of intensity.
+The Crowd-sourced Emotional Multimodal Actors Dataset (CREMA-D) [24] is a dataset containing 7,442 samples from 91 actors (48 female, 43 male) between the ages of 20 and 74 years from various races and ethnicities.
+The actors were asked to portray a selection of 12 English sentences in different emotions (anger, disgust, fear, happiness, neutral, and sadness) in varying levels of intensity.
 Emotion ratings are available for the audio modality, the visual modality, and for the combined modalities.
 We use the ratings from the audio modality, removing samples with no agreement from the dataset.
-As there is no official test set, we define our own split of the dataset with the samples from 17 speakers (8 female, 9 male) [22].
+As there is no official test set, we define our own split of the dataset with the samples from 17 speakers (8 female, 9 male).
+The speakers were first grouped based on their gender, race, and ethnicity, and then each group was randomly split.
+Wierstorf and Derington [25] document the selected files.

-Danish Emotional Speech (DES) [23] is an approximately 30 minutes long dataset containing recordings in Danish from 4 actors (2 female, 2 male) who convey the emotions anger, happiness, neutral, sadness, and surprise.
+Danish Emotional Speech (DES) [26] is an approximately 30 minutes long dataset containing recordings in Danish from 4 actors (2 female, 2 male) who convey the emotions anger, happiness, neutral, sadness, and surprise.
 We use the entire dataset as the test set.

-Berlin Database of Emotional Speech (EmoDB) [24] is a German dataset in which 10 actors (5 female, 5 male) each portray 10 sentences in the emotions anger, boredom, disgust, fear, happiness, neutral, and sadness.
+Berlin Database of Emotional Speech (EmoDB) [27] is a German dataset in which 10 actors (5 female, 5 male) each portray 10 sentences in the emotions anger, boredom, disgust, fear, happiness, neutral, and sadness.
 Recordings took place in an anechoic chamber.
-We select 2 female and 2 male speakers for our test split [22].
+We select randomly 2 female and 2 male speakers for our test split, with the constraint of having a similar distribution of emotional classes between the splits [25].

-Italian Emotional Speech Database (EMOVO) [25] is an Italian dataset with recordings of 6 actors (3 female, 3 male) tasked to portray 14 sentences in the emotional states anger, disgust, fear, joy, neutral, sadness, and surprise.
+Italian Emotional Speech Database (EMOVO) [28] is an Italian dataset with recordings of 6 actors (3 female, 3 male) tasked to portray 14 sentences in the emotional states anger, disgust, fear, joy, neutral, sadness, and surprise.
 We use the entire dataset for our tests.

-Interactive Emotional Dyadic Motion Capture (IEMO-CAP) [26] is a corpus collected by the Speech Analysis and Interpretation Laboratory (SAIL) at the University of Southern California (USC).
+Interactive Emotional Dyadic Motion Capture (IEMO-CAP) [29] is a corpus collected by the Speech Analysis and Interpretation Laboratory (SAIL) at the University of Southern California (USC).
 10 actors were recorded in dyadic sessions which include a scripted portion and an improvised portion, designed to elicit emotional data, resulting in approximately 12 hours of speech.
 Each of the 5 recorded sessions contains a male and a female speaker.
 The dataset has been annotated for the arousal, dominance, and valence dimensions as well as for categories (anger, disgust, excitement, fear, frustration, happiness, neutral, other, and sadness).
-We form a test split of the dataset from sessions 4 and 5, but use all sessions for certain tests where we require a higher number of speakers to gain relevant results [22].
+We form a test split of the dataset from sessions 4 and 5, but use all sessions for certain tests where we require a higher number of speakers to gain relevant results [25].